 Every company needs a resident honey-badger.
-Goat Patch’s honey-badger comes in the form of a retired Army Ranger with a wicked New England accent and a psychotic love for the New England Patriots (although unlike Tom Brady, Justin has never been accused of inflating his balls!)
+Goat Patch’s honey-badger comes in the form of a former Army Ranger with a wicked New England accent and a psychotic love for the New England Patriots (although unlike Tom Brady, Justin has never been accused of inflating his balls!)

 Justin was born and raised in Maine and attended Norwich University, Military College in Vermont.
 After graduation, he began his career in the Unites States Army at the rank of 2nd Lieutenant.
 From there, he volunteered for the U.S. Army Ranger School and upon completion became a member of the 2nd Battalion of the 75th Ranger Regiment.

 After leaving the Ranger Regiment, Justin continued to serve our country in the private sector with the Joint Special Operations Command.
 Justin made his way to Colorado Springs in 2010 by way of MGA Pediatric Home Healthcare.
 Starting with two account managers and an empty office, Justin helped grow MGA into one of the premier providers of pediatric home care in Southern Colorado.
 It serves over 650 families in the greater Colorado Springs and Denver regions.